xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 This exercise will step through everything needed to bring a "Hello, World!" program online in our Openshift Container Platform.

+## 4.1 Sign-on as admin

+In Unit 3, you created an admin user which we will utilize for this exercise.

+    ssh master.example.com

+    oc login admin
+    password: ********

+    oc project default

 ## 4.1 Create a Project

 The **project** is openshift's ... yada yada ...
 Users, roles, applications, services, routes, et al... are all tied together in a **project** definition.